forrestaj64/Vulnerabilities-Attack-Defend-Remediate/Project_Challenges.md

 # Project Challenges #

-Vulnerability research / relating vulnerabilities to expoits / matching these to what was exploited / required to be thorough.
+- Vulnerability research:  relating vulnerabilities found on the fly then matching these to exploits; this aspect demands thoroughness.

-Mitigation research / What is the most appropriate solution for each of the vulnerabilities ? / What are alternative approaches ?
+- Mitigation research: What approaches are feasible ?
+What is the most appropriate solution for each of the vulnerabilities ?

-Avoiding detection / How could an attacker act stealthily to avoid detection ?
+- Avoiding detection: How could an attacker act more stealthily to avoid detection ?
+What can a defender do to mitigate this ?

+- Time pressure: Working on multiple aspects at the same time whilst gathering details for documentation and reports at each step.

-# Track, Trace and Extract #
+# Most Exacting Aspect #

-Exploring network activity with wireshark and detailing anomolies / suspicious activities.
+- Exploring network activity, utilizing more wireshark functionality to detail anomolies / suspicious activities.
+Requires precision and lateral thought.

-# Most Novel #
+# Experience Gained #

-Kibana Watcher - learning to work with the watcher feature, defining specific alert criteria and setting thresholds.
+- Kibana Watcher: learned to use the Watcher feature for the different beats, defining specific alert criteria and setting appropriate thresholds.